IvBlack/scaffold-api/README.md

 php artisan make:middleware ForceJsonResponse

-Our result we can see throuth php artisan route:list In accomodation witn REST best practice https://habr.com/ru/post/351890/
+Our result we can see throuth php artisan route:list Relevant code changes will be reflected in PR.
+In accomodation witn REST best practice https://habr.com/ru/post/351890/

 Thx.